johnstonskj/rust-atelier/book/src/introduction/smithy.md

 ## The Semantic Model

 The semantic model is a specified in-memory model used by tools.
-It is separate from potential serialization representations.
-Most tools will only ever deal with the semantic model interfaces with serialization and deserialization simply handled by representation mappings.
+It consists of a set of shapes that corresponds to the data and behavioral elements of a service.

 <a name="fig_1_3"></a>![The Semantic Model](img/smithy-model-model.svg)
 <div class="caption figure">1.3: The Semantic Model</div>

 * **Semantic Model**; a container of shapes and optional [metadata](#values).
 * **Shape**; a defined thing, shapes are either _simple_, _aggregate_ or _service_ types as described [below](#shapes).
 * **Applied Trait**; [traits](#traits) are a meta feature that allows for values to be associated with shapes.
-Trait applications  are typically used by tools for validation and code generation.
+Tools may use applied traits for additional validation and code generation.
 * **ShapeID**; the identifier for all shapes defined in a model, all members of defined shapes, and the names of all traits.

 ### Shape IDs